hrool/bd8dhf.com/content/en/about.md

 ---
 title: Contact Me
-date: 2024-10-30T23:14:15+08:00
+date: 2024-12-06T23:14:15+08:00
 slug: a
 ---

 This is BD8DHF, an amateur radio enthusiast from Chengdu, Sichuan, China.
 Since 2023, I have been using this callsign for communication.
-In addition to my passion for radio communications, I am also a DevOps engineer and an avid fan of outdoor activities such as cycling and mountaineering.
-Notably, in 2012, I completed an unforgettable journey, cycling over two thousand kilometers from Chengdu to Lhasa.
-This was not only a test of physical and mental endurance but also a spiritual voyage.

-Since 2024, I primarily operate on the 15m, 12m, and 10m bands using FT8 mode.
+I am also a DevOps engineer and an avid fan of outdoor activities such as cycling and mountaineering.
+In 2012, cycling over two thousand kilometers from Chengdu to Lhasa.

-Regarding log confirmations, I upload logs almost in real-time to [wavelog.bd8dhf.com](http://wavelog.bd8dhf.com) through GridTracker.
-I have a scheduled task set up to automatically synchronize logs to LOTW, QRZ, eQSL.cc, ClubLog, and HRDLOG.net within 12 hours.
-If you find that your log has not been confirmed for a long time, it might be due to incomplete QSO information.
-Please send me the relevant log, and once received, I will manually update the log immediately.
+Upload QSO logs nearly in real-time to [wavelog.bd8dhf.com](http://wavelog.bd8dhf.com) via `GridTracker`, auto-sync to LOTW, QRZ, eQSL.cc, ClubLog, HRDLOG.net within 12 hours.
+If your QSO is not confirmed within 24 hours, please contact me directly.

-If you wish to exchange QSL cards, please send yours first, and I will promptly return a card upon receipt.
-To ensure the successful delivery of the paper QSL card, please include my mobile phone number after the recipient's address to facilitate postal delivery.
+**Paper QSL cards 100% return**

 **My mailing address for direct paper QSL card:**